woocommerce/woocommerce-blocks/readme.txt

 #### Bug Fixes

-- Ensure that expected numbers of decimals are visible, if wanted my the merchant, even if the price is $0 or has no decimals, such as $50. ([5219](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5219))
 - Fixed Featured Product Block search not working for large stores. ([5156](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/5156))

 = 6.4.0 - 2021-11-22 =